chestnutKugelblitz/teradici/readme.md

 # AWS EC2 bandwidth tester concept program
 ## Overview
-The program able to launch banch of performance tests inside one AWS AZ (vpc subnet).
+The program is able to launch a banch of performance tests inside one AWS AZ (vpc subnet).
-In the frontend before the program, it has two options:
+The frontend of the program, has two options:

 * Cli interface
 * python "unittests"

-In the backend, it uses:
+The backend, uses:

 * Ansible runner python module
 * Ansible playbooks